rmsrosa/random_notes/docs/src/generative/1d_FD_score_matching.md

 We also mention that the work of [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) uses the modified loss function to fit some very specific predefined models.
 There are three examples.
 In these examples, the derivative of the model could be computed more explicitly.
 There was no artificial neural network involved and no need for automatic differention (AD).
 Here, however, we want something more general, as done in the generative methods, and attempt to fit a neural network instead.
 This presents practical difficulties for the minimization process, since we would end up needing automatic differentiation (for the optimization) on top of automatic differentiation (of the score function).

 The differentiation for the optimization is with respect to the parameters, while the differentiation of the modeled score function is on the variate, but still this is a great computational challenge and not all AD are fit for that.
 For this reason, we resort to centered finite differences to approximate the derivative of the modeled score function.
 We will use automatic differentiation of the modeled score function in a separate note, for illustrative purposes.

-This is a one-dimensional example.
-For higher-dimensional examples, the *sliced-score matching* approach of [Song, Garg, Shi, and Ermon (2020)](https://proceedings.mlr.press/v115/song20a.html) is quite useful (see also [Song's blog on sliced score matching](http://yang-song.net/blog/2019/ssm/)).

 For a python version of a similar pedagogical example, see [Eric J. Ma (2021)](https://ericmjl.github.io/score-models/).
 There, they use AD on top of AD, via the [google/jax](https://github.com/google/jax) library, which apparently handles this double-AD not so badly.